jhu-arch/arch-tutorial/RStudioServer.rst

  	 $ scontrol show jobid <SLURM_JOB_ID>

-Example the R-Studio-Server slurm script created by ``r-studio-server.sh -n 1 -c 2 -m 8G -t 1-02:0 -p defq`` command.
+Example the R-Studio-Server.slurm.script created by this syntax ``r-studio-server.sh -n 1 -c 2 -m 8G -t 1-02:0 -p defq`` command.

 .. tip::
   The ``#SBATCH`` tags can be customized.

 There is a R environment session into the R-Studio-Server.slurm.script, that user can change it to run this script using another R instead of inside the container (R 4.0.4).

 .. code-block:: console

   #!/bin/bash
   #####################################
-  #SBATCH --job-name=rstudio_container_$user
+  #SBATCH --job-name=rstudio_container_rdesouz4
-  #SBATCH --time==1-02:0
+  #SBATCH --time=1-02:0
   #SBATCH --partition=defq
   #SBATCH --signal=USR2
   #SBATCH --nodes=1
   #SBATCH --cpus-per-task=2
   #SBATCH --mem=8G
   #SBATCH --mail-type=END,FAIL
-  #SBATCH --mail-user=$user@jhu.edu
+  #SBATCH --mail-user=rdesouz4@jh.edu
   #SBATCH --output=rstudio-server.job.%j.out
   #####################################

   # ---------------------------------------------------
   #  R environment
   # ---------------------------------------------------
-  # This session is to run this script using another R isntead of inside the container (R 4.0.4).
+  # This session is to run this script using another R instead of inside the container (R 4.0.4).

   #  There are two ways to run it:
   #